TakumiSenaha/faceRecognitionAndSoundPlayUsingArduino-JetsonNano/README.md

 # Implementation Procedure
-1. Stores face images for training
+1. Stores face images for training.

    The [train_dir](/Python/train_dir/) directory structure is shown below, where several face images are stored.
 (It is possible to store as few as 10 images.)
    ```
    <train_dir>/